★ Honorable Mention · DubsTech Datathon 2026

 • 0.52 pp average error

-• Production-ready for real-time subgroup scoring
+• Real-time subgroup scoring

 Time-Series Forecasting